 5. Make a difference

-Architects have a plausible effect on communities and the people who live in them, designing leisure centres, schools, housing estates – all of the things people need to live and learn and enjoy doing so.
-Study Architecture and you’ll be doing something genuinely, unambiguously important.
+Architects have a pivotal effect on communities and the people who live in them.
+They design leisure centres, schools and housing estates, for instance – many of the structures that people need for living, learning and enjoying themselves.
+Study this subject area, and you could be working towards something genuinely meaningful.